lassemon/dndstats/backend/README.md

 - copy the "source ..." command from the view
 - open a new terminal and open source
   -- BEOYND HERE, THERE BE DRAGONS --
+  - stop the application from the cPanel UI
   - run rm -rf node_modules in /home/viitevhg/dmtools/
   - press the "Run NPM Install" -button
     //- run `tail -f logs/dmtools.log`
 - in the terminal goto ../nodevenv/dmtools/18/lib and run `npm run build`
 - then goto /home/viitevhg/dmtools/backend and run `npm run build`
 - finally
+  - if you stopped the app, start it from the web UI
   - press the "Run Script" -button and run the build script
   - Restart the app